 Something has shifted in how teams work.
 And most organizations haven't caught up.

-Our analysis of 10 million+ workplace interactions, combined with research from Gallup, UKG Workforce Institute, Harvard Business Review, Gartner, and behavioral science literature, reveals a clear pattern: the organizations thriving in 2026 aren't the ones measuring engagement most precisely.
+Our analysis of 10 million+ workplace interactions, combined with research from Gallup, UKG Workforce Institute, Harvard Business Review, Gartner, and behavioral science literature, reveals a clear pattern: workplace alignment has become the defining challenge of 2026.
+The organizations thriving aren't the ones measuring engagement most precisely.
 They're the ones ensuring their engaged people are actually pulling in the same direction.

 Here are the seven findings that matter most.